Luzefiru/.dotfiles/README.md

 ## Installation On New Machines

-We create a [Bash Script](https://devhints.io/bash) to automatically clone this repository, create a backup of the previous dot files (if there are any conflics), then checks out the bare repository to load the files into the system.
+We create a [Bash Script](https://devhints.io/bash) to automatically clone this repository, create a backup of the previous dot files (if there are any conflics), and checkout the bare repository to load the files into the system.

 ```bash
 $ cd ~